Number of data breaches in 2020 has almost doubled with 3,950 confirmed breaches against 2,103 recorded breaches in 2019!

 Out of 130 targeted accounts, hackers were able to reset 45 user accounts’ passwords.
 Hackers posted fake tweets from these accounts, offering to send $2000 for $1000 sent to an unknown Bitcoin address.
 Reportedly, the Twitter breach well-coordinated scam made attackers swindle $121,000 in Bitcoin through nearly 300 transactions.

-According to the Twitter Support, “the attack on July 15, 2020, targeted a small number of employees through a phone spear-phishing attack.
+According to Twitter Support, “the attack on July 15, 2020, targeted a small number of employees through a phone spear-phishing attack.
 This attack relied on a significant and concerted attempt to mislead certain employees and exploit human vulnerabilities to gain access to our internal systems.”

 Marriott Data Breach